-- The fruits are picked by hand, thoroughly cleaned and dried.
+- The fruits are picked by hand, thoroughly cleaned, and dried.
 The prepared seeds are pressed in a device, specially designed for rosehip seed, the output temperature of which is within 38°C to 42°C. The next step of the process is filtration of the rosehip oil at a temperature of 20°C to 30°C. The finished oil is stored carefully at temperatures between 10°C and 25°C.

 Directions for use:

 Use to treat wrinkles around the eyes and lips, spots on the skin, dry and damaged hair.
-Besides its regenerating properties, rosehip oil is also an excellent moisturizer which absorbs quickly into the skin.
+Besides its regenerating properties, rosehip oil is also an excellent moisturizer that absorbs quickly into the skin.
 Can be used undiluted or mixed with argan oil, tamanu oil, sea buckthorn oil, frankincense, rose and other oils.

 Store in a dark dry place at a temperature of 20°C. Keep away from direct sunlight.

 Unrefined oil from Bulgarian Rosehip Seeds (Rosa canina seed oil).

 Rosehip oil comes from the seeds of a specific variety of rose, Rosa aff. rubiginosa or Rosa moschata.
 A cold-press extraction method separates the oil from the hips and seeds.
 The delicate oil needs refrigerated or stored in a cool, dark location to prevent rancidity.
 For facial skin care, rosehip oil offers several benefits when applied externally due to its primary constituents: essential fatty acids, vitamin E, vitamin C and B-carotene, a form of vitamin A.